VegeSushi/SNES-VP/README.md

 ./build.sh video.mp4 frames
 ```

-- `frame` - the amount of frames to compile.
+- `frames` - the amount of frames to compile.
 - `video.mp4` - the video file, can be any format supported by FFmpeg.

 ## Note